June Days uprising: Aftermath

-By 26 June, the uprising was over, resulting in the death or injury of around 10,000 people, including the deaths of about 1,500 troops and about 3,000 insurgents.
+By 26 June, the uprising was over, resulting in the death or injury of about 1,500 troops and about 3,000 insurgents.
 A notable casualty was Denis Auguste Affre, the Archbishop of Paris, who was killed during peace negotiations.
 The Archbishop was led to believe that his presence at the barricades might be the means of restoring peace.
 He accordingly applied to General Cavaignac, who warned him of the risk he was about to incur.
 Soon afterwards, the firing having ceased at his request, he appeared on the barricade at the entrance to the Faubourg Saint-Antoine, accompanied by M. Albert, of the national guard, who wore the dress of a workingman, and bore a green branch as a sign of peace, and by Tellier, a devoted servant.
 Very shortly after, shots were heard, and the insurgents hastily returned fire towards the National Guard, thinking they were betrayed, killing the archbishop in the cross fire.
 The Archbishop's public funeral occurred on 7 July.
 After the insurgents were crushed and arrested en masse, over 4,000 insurgents were deported to Algeria, and all hopes of a revolution were abandoned.

 Five months following the June Uprising, the French Constitution of 1848 was adopted, handing executive powers to the president with a 4-year term of office, allowing him to appoint Ministers and other high-ranking officials.
-The constitution also provided provision for an Assembly of 750 legislators, for which public elections would take place every three years.
+The constitution also provided for an Assembly of 750 legislators, for which public elections would take place every three years.
 After the constitution was enacted, the 1848 French presidential election were held and Louis-Napoleon Bonaparte was elected.
 After three years in power, Bonaparte staged a coup d'état, extending his mandate for ten years; he went on to establish the Second French Empire.

+It follows that the French Constitution of 1848 affirmed that the power of justice should be elected by the President of the Republic and that the population should elect the president every four years.